About Dr. Kelly Kerrisk

 - Relational Psychodynamic Psychotherapy

 Kelly specialises in working with people who are experiencing a range of challenges including depression, anxiety, Obsessive Compulsive Disorder (OCD), grief and adjustment, parenting and family issues, emotion regulation difficulties, trauma, and attachment and behavioural problems.
-She also has a special interest in women's health including breast cancer and also in maternal mental health issues such as ante/post-natal anxiety, and depression, issues relating to IVF, miscarriage,grief, and post traumatic stress disorder (PTSD).
+She also has a special interest in supporting people with issues relating to breast cancer and also in perinatal mental health issues such as ante/post-natal anxiety, and depression, issues relating to IVF, miscarriage,grief, and post traumatic stress disorder (PTSD).

 Kelly is committed to ongoing professional development, self reflective practice, and keeping up to date with advances in clinical practice, so that she can offer her clients the best support and interventions possible.
 She also participates in ongoing professional supervision.